mkumm/mkumm_blog/content/posts/nvim-and-elixirls-noob-edition/index.md

 ### 1. kickstart.nvim

-Just follow the directions.
+Just follow the [directions from kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim?tab=readme-ov-file#installation).
 I am not sure how valuable forking the repository is, but everything else made sense to me.
 Especially make sure you remove (or move) your previous Vim configuration files and packages from `~./config/nvim` and `~/.local/share`, `~/.local/bin`, `~/.local/state`.

 ### 2. Edit your init.lua file
 Edit your `~/.config/nvim/init.lua`.
 Yep, it's okay!
+If something goes wrong just reset it back to the original file.

 Add `elixirls = {}`  under `local servers = {...`